ci-for-research/self-hosted-runners/mac-os-virtualbox/README.md

         - set the _Attached to_ dropdown menu to _NAT_
         - Click _Advanced_, then _Port Forwarding_
         - Add a new rule, with _Protocol_ TCP, _HostIP_ 127.0.0.1, _Host Port_ 2222, leave _Guest IP_ empty, and _Guest Port_ 22
+    1. on the _Adapter 2_ tab,
+        - make sure that the _Enable Network Adapter_ checkbox is checked
+        - set the _Attached to_ dropdown menu to Host-only Adapter
+        - the name will be set to vboxnet0 (the same name as the _viruatlBox Network Adapter)
 1. Start the Virtual Machine for the first time.
 1. In Ubuntu's install wizard, call the user ``tester``
 1. In Ubuntu's install wizard, set the user's password to ``password``
+1. check Virutal Machine IP address
+    ```
+    ifconfig
+    ```

+    the virtual machine IP address will be listed something like 192.168.1.<add-the-digits print on your screen>

 1. Update packages

     ```